Vacuum-Tube/OSM-TPF2-Importer/doc/Tutorial.md

 After the import you can lay the dedicated Autobahn directly.

 ## Train Stations
-The [Freestyle train station](https://steamcommunity.com/workshop/filedetails/?id=2363493916) can build stations along existing tracks and is therefore perfectly suited to apply at the generated tracks.
+The [Freestyle train station](https://steamcommunity.com/workshop/filedetails/?id=2363493916) can build stations along existing tracks and could therefore be used for outer platforms at generated tracks.
+However, more complex stations usually require to be built from scratch.

 # 8. Use Overpass to add OSM data by hand